-The following information is a summary of the features and specifications of your server.
-Depending on your server model, some features might not be available, or some specifications might not apply.
+The following information is a summary of the features and specifications of the server.
+Depending on the server model, some features might not be available, or some specifications might not apply.

-You can use the Configuration/Setup Utility program in your server to determine the specific type of microprocessor that is on the system board.
+You can use the Configuration/Setup Utility program to determine the type and speed of the microprocessors in the server.